Installing and Configuring PASW

 tar(BSD) executables on your

-%PATH%in order to run the
+%PATH%to run the

 winfs-injectorbin.
 For example, to use